Particular/docs.particular.net/nservicebus/pipeline/unit-of-work.md

 ---
 title: Unit of Work
-summary: Implementing your own unit of work in NServiceBus.
+summary: Implementing a unit of work in NServiceBus.
 tags: []
 redirects:
 - nservicebus/unit-of-work-in-nservicebus